module Bitvector: sig end

 val fold : (Term.t -> 'a -> 'a) -> Term.t -> 'a -> 'a

-at uninterpreted positions of a
+fold f a e applies f at uninterpreted positions of a and

-accumulates the results starting with e
+accumulates the results starting with e.

 val map : (Term.t -> Term.t) -> Term.t -> Term.t

-to all top-level uninterpreted
+map f a applies f to all top-level uninterpreted

-, and rebuilds the interpreted parts in order.
+subterms of a, and rebuilds the interpreted parts in order.

 It can be thought of as replacing every toplevel uninterpreted

-is not raised by applying a
+a with 'f(a)' if Not_found is not raised by applying a,

-otherwise, followed by a sigmatization
+and with a otherwise, followed by a sigmatization

-of all interpreted parts using mk_sigma
+of all interpreted parts using mk_sigma.

 val apply : Term.Equal.t -> Term.t -> Term.t